liuxueyong123/agora-mdx-tools/README.md

 ### Covert MD Heading to HTML Heading

-Select the text you want to convert, then select 'Covert MD Heading to HTML Heading' from the right-click menu.
+Select the text you want to convert, then select 'Covert MD Heading to HTML Heading' from the context (right-click) menu.

 ### Covert Link to RTC API Link

-Select the text you want to convert, then select 'Covert Link to RTC API Link' from the right-click menu.
+Select the text you want to convert, then select 'Covert Link to RTC API Link' from the context (right-click) menu.

 ### Covert to Version Component

-Select the text you want to convert, then select 'Covert to Version Component' from the right-click menu.
+Select the text you want to convert, then select 'Covert to Version Component' from the context (right-click) menu.